Lawouach/WebSocket-for-Python/docs/sources/basics.rst

 Basics
 ======

 ws4py provides a high-level, yet simple, interface to provide your application with WebSocket support.
-It simples as:
+It is simple as:

 .. code-block:: python